Is Home Still Where the House Is?

 Not all your recipients have the same real estate interests, so why on earth would you send them the same generic listings?
 Categorise your contacts into groups, so you can target them with tailored content that they are more likely to open.
 ActivePipe does this for you with incredible precision.
 It targets individuals and audiences within your database with properties that match their exact needs.
 Best of all, it automates the process, so you don’t have to lift a finger.

 When it comes to real estate marketing, email remains the undisputed king, so you simply can’t afford to be the agent sitting in the junk pile.
-You’ll be on the right track if you keep your lists lean, clean, segmented and relevant but to truly maximise the power of every send, it is imperative that you consider using a platform like ActivePipe.
-Not only will you be sending the right listings, to the right people, at the right time but you’ll sleep well knowing that your emails are working hard for you, in the background.
+You’ll be on the right track if you keep your lists clean, segmented and your content relevant.

 Using ActivePipe to Identify Buyers in a Tough Market